 Excellent.
 So let’s move on.
-Here are some advantages to be found in audiobook listening.
+Here are some advantages found in audiobook listening.

 - Listening to a story leaves room in the brain (my scientific term) to engage in other activities.
 My kids like to draw, build with blocks or work with modeling clay while an audiobook is on.

 - Accents.
-I’m not sure if this is more advantage than warning.
+I’m not sure if this is more an advantage than a warning.
 Many of the books we listen to are read by British performers, and I’m afraid this has left its mark on the kids’ verbal development.
-I can tell when my ten year-old is upset about something when she starts to mumble in a posh English accent.
+I can tell when my ten-year-old is upset about something when she starts to mumble in a posh English accent.
 And they can all do a passable Irish brogue, a thing I cannot claim for myself.

-Finally, while your children are absorbed in an audiobook, you may be able to go in the bathroom by yourself.
+Finally, while your children are absorbed in an audiobook, you may be able to go to the bathroom by yourself.
 Have I sold it?